-- To be familiar with the concepts of data warehouse and data mining, - To be acquainted with the tools and techniques used for Knowledge Discovery in Databases. - To learn and know the concepts of mining, clarification and prediction, clustering methods and the applications of data mining.
+- Be familiar with the concepts of Data Warehouse. - Acquainted with the tools and techniques used for Knowledge Discovery in Databases. - Contented with the concepts of Data Mining. - Learn and know the concepts of mining, Classification, prediction and Association rule mining and its application in Data Mining. - Acquire the knowledge of Cluster Analysis and its applications inData Mining.

-Data warehousing Components -Building a Data warehouse - Mapping the Data Warehouse to a Multiprocessor ArchitecturE-DBMS Schemas for Decision Support - Data Extraction, Cleanup, and Transformation Tools -Metadata.
+Data warehousing Components -Building a Data warehouse - Mapping the Data Warehouse to a Multiprocessor Architecture - DBMS Schemas for Decision Support - Data Extraction, Cleanup, and Transformation Tools -Metadata.

-Reporting and Query tools and Applications - Tool Categories - The Need for Applications - Cognos Impromptu - Online Analytical Processing (OLAP) - Need - Multidimensional Data Model - OLAP Guidelines - Multidimensional versus Multi-relational OLAP - Categories of Tools - OLAP Tools and the Internet.
+Reporting and Query tools and Applications - Tool Categories - The Need for Applications - Cognos Impromptu - Online Analytical Processing (OLAP) - Need - Multidimensional Data Model - OLAP Guidelines - Multidimensional versus Multi- relational OLAP - Categories of Tools - OLAP Tools and the Internet.

-Introduction - Data - Types of Data - Data Mining Functionalities - Interestingness of Patterns - Classification of Data Mining Systems - Data Mining Task Primitives - Integration of a Data Mining System with a Data WarehousE-Issues -Data Preprocessing.
+Introduction - Data - Types of Data - Data Mining Functionalities - Interestingness of Patterns - Classification of Data Mining Systems - Data Mining Task Primitives - Integration of a Data Mining System with a Data Warehouse -Issues -Data Preprocessing.